TharinduDilshan/InterviewQuestions2021/README.md

 ## Steps to Contribute

+1. Register for the Hacktoberfest 2021 through this link. https://hacktoberfest.digitalocean.com/

-1. Fork the repository
+2. Fork the repository

-2. Clone your forked repository using terminal or gitbash.
+3. Clone your forked repository using terminal or gitbash.

 ```
 git clone <link-of-repos>
 ```

-3. Make changes to the cloned repos
+4. Make changes to the cloned repos

-4. Run the following three commands
+5. Run the following three commands

 ```
 git add .